Seevenup83/GreyHack/README.md

 ## 7ssh.src
 > Usage: 7ssh [user@password] [ip address] [(opt) port]

 This script is not fully automated!!
+(Read description below)
 - script connects to the remote server, deciphers all banks informations and stores them on your server.
 DEFAULT: /home/[user]/Downloads/cracked/bank_informations
 - It also install a rshell-backdoor, if configured right.
 This part is not automated, so you need to have the rshellbackdoor.src on the right place DEFAULT: /home/[user]/Downloads/rshellbackdoor
 SEE: template/rshellbackdoor.src (works only if an rshellServer is installed in the same network as you run the script, never use it on homeComputer!!)